reaptor/elmish-land/README.md

 # Elmish Land

 A framework for building F# browser apps with Fable, React and Elmish.
-Inspired by [Elm Land](https://elm.land)
+Heavily inspired by [Elm Land](https://elm.land)

 Read [the documentation](https://elmish.land) for more information.